01-1/0/Want..md

 Because every action we consciously take is a result of our wants.
 And these actions include these innumerable wrongs.

-Our own wants.
+It's all because of our wants.

+The sum total of humanity's wants.
+Has produced extraordinary suffering.

+We are the producers of pain.
+We are the producers of suffering.
+How can we comfort ourselves, the murderers of all murderers?
+The producers of the very suffering we seek to avoid.

+Lorem ipsum dolor sit amet.

+-EDITING PLEASE WAIT

-We must be go beyond our own wants.
+We must be go beyond our wants.

 We must consider all our wants.